 Put them in the right family-oriented environment and they will thrive as companion dogs.
-On the other hand, assign them a specific duty (such as rat-hunting) and they will get it done no matter what.
+On the other hand, assign them a specific duty or task (such as rat-hunting) and they will get it done no matter what.
 They’re as determined as dogs come.

 35. Irish Terrier

 Highlights: Bold, Spirited, Gentle

-These terriers are bold, dashing and brave, earning the nickname of the “Daredevil” Terrier.
+The Irish Terriers are bold, dashing and brave, earning them the nickname of the “Daredevil” Terrier.
 They have a feisty personality that can take some time to get used to.
 However, they’re gentle and tenderhearted when need be.

-Their signature wiry red coats give them a unique look, all while minimizing dander production.
-A Irish Terrier can be as versatile as any terrier: they’re adaptable companions, skilled vermin hunters and great watchdogs.
+Their signature wiry red coats give them a unique look, all while minimizing dander production in the home.
+However, a Irish Terrier can be as versatile as any terrier: they’re adaptable dogs, skilled vermin hunters and formidable watchdogs.

 36. Soft Coated Wheaten Terrier

 Highlights: Friendly, Cheerful, Loyal

 While they may have a cheerful and happy personality, the Soft Coated Wheaten is just as stubborn as any other terrier.
-But if you can handle this, they make some of the best companion dogs among the hypoallergenic breeds.
+That is, they require much consistency and a firm hand when it comes to obedience training.

-They are undeniably fun-loving and get along great with children.
+They are undeniably fun-loving dogs and tend to get along great with children.
 And although they rarely shed, careful grooming is necessary to prevent their soft, silky long coats from tough matting.
 These tangles can seriously hurt the dog.

 37. Tibetan Terrier

 Highlights: Loving, Devoted, Sensitive

-The “Holy Dog of Tibet” is everything you expect from a dog given such a nickname.
-They affectionate and loyal, but also vigilant enough to make some of the best watchdogs for the Tibetan monasteries.
+The “holy dog of Tibet” is everything you expect from a dog given such a nickname.
+They will be loving and loyal, but also alert enough to make some of the best watchdogs for the Tibetan monasteries.
 Even today, they retain their watchdog instincts.

 Tibetan Terriers love being around people and socializing with other dogs.
 As brave as they are, they do have a sensitive and gentle side.
 Just keep in mind that these rare dogs may be difficult to find, especially in the western countries.

 38. Lagotto Romagnolo